 (c) Imbalance Reserves $0.67 per kilowatt per month

-(4) Rate for Customer Supplied Generation Imbalance

-This rate is applicable to customers taking Balancing Service under the Customer Supplied Generation Imbalance Pilot Program.

-The rate shall be $0.49 per kilowatt per month.

 b.
 BILLING FACTOR

 The Billing Factor for rates in section 2.a. is as follows:

 (1) For each wind plant, or phase of a wind plant, that has completed installation of all units no later than the 15th of the month prior to the billing month, the billing factor in kW will be the greater of the maximum one-hour generation or the nameplate of the plant.
 A unit has completed installation when it has generated and delivered power to the BPA system.